Where All the Little Things Live

 Maru took a long look at Tama before taking a deep breath and holding it as if the words didn’t want to come out.

 “Eh… sorry little guy,” he squeaked.
 “Not today.”
-He picked up his pace.
+He started rolling again.

 Little Zō lived with his Mama and Papa Zō out where the bamboo reached for the sky, the wind wandered freely, and the grass was an endless green ocean.